-Now we come to the portions of the clueReasoner that are the core of the project.
-Here you must consider the knowledge to be represented, and construct a list of suitable clauses for the SAT-solver.
+Now we come to the portions of the ClueReasoner that are the core of the project.
+Here you must consider the knowledge to be represented, and add suitable clauses to the SATSolver.

-In initialClauses, you add general knowledge about the game which is known by all players before the game starts.
+In addInitialClauses, you add general knowledge about the game which is known by all players before the game starts.